Earl Carroll Theatre (Los Angeles): Early years

 The Moderne-style interior was lavishly decorated with zeon (a variation of neon) tube lighting and artwork, some of which remains extant.
 In 1939, Life magazine described the new building: "exhibits an ultramodern, super-streamlined interior with a patent-leather ceiling, 10,000 colored zeon lights, a 15-ft. statue, an acre of burgundy carpet."
 The centerpiece of the foyer was the Goddess of Light, a 15-foot-tall aluminum-covered plaster statue (extant) designed by Martin Deutsch.
 With hands lifted to the ceiling, the statue held a fifty-foot zeon tube that wound its way to the ceiling.
 The columns in the lobby bar (extant) were filled with zeon lamps and zeon stalactites hung from the ceiling in the cabaret.
 A large painting of Carroll painted by the artist Strandanees hung near the main entrance.

 Later achieving various degrees of fame in films and on television, Jean Spangler, Mara Corday, Yvonne De Carlo, Phyllis Coates, Maila Nurmi, Gloria Pall, Tyra Vaughn, and Mamie Van Doren were some of the showgirls who performed there.
-The facility was a popular night spot for many of Hollywood's most glamorous stars and powerful film industry moguls such as Darryl Zanuck and Walter Wanger, who sat on the Earl Carroll Theatre's board of governors.
+The facility was a nightclub for many Hollywood stars and film industry executives moguls such as Darryl Zanuck and Walter Wanger, who served on the Earl Carroll Theatre's board of governors.

 The theater was sold following the 1948 deaths of Earl Carroll and Beryl Wallace in the crash of United Airlines Flight 624.
 It continued to operate but by the early 1950s, it was falling on hard times.